ds-wizard/guide-screenshots/README.md

  ```
  $ make screenshots
  ```
- ### Run Cypress to Generate the Screenshots of Specific Part
+ ### Run Cypress to Generate the Screenshots of a Specific Part

  For example `document-templates.cy.js`